IPdotSetAF/EZButton/README.md

     - Hold
     - Hold Released
 - Unlimited Buttons/Touches: You can configure as many buttons as you need.
+- Input signal Debounceing.
 - Customizability: You can change any of the time thresholds to customize your user experience.
     - `HoldThreshold`: The time it takes before the first `HOLD` event is executed after the button is held down.
     - `HoldInterval`: The Time Interval that corresponds to the `HOLD` event being executed repeatedly after the first `HOLD` event was registered.
+    - `DebounceTime`: The Time that is used to debounce input signal.
-- Debugging: Easily enable/disable debugging for all button states and events.
+- Debugging: Easily enable/disable logging for all button states and events.
+- Serial Output Customization: You can change the serial Output used for logging.
-- Blackout Time: Disable any event execution for any amount of time.
+- Blackout Time: Disable any event execution for the given amount of time.

 ## How To
 ### Installation